Serving the public good

 The 1823 Call Centre of the Hong Kong government's Efficiency Unit acts as a single point of contact for handling public inquiries and complaints on behalf of many government departments.
 1823 operates around-the-clock, including during Sundays and public holidays.
 Each year, it answers about 2.65 million calls and 98,000 e-mails, including inquiries, suggestions and complaints.

 "Having received so many calls and e-mails, we gather substantial volumes of data.
 The next step is to make sense of the data," says the Efficiency Unit's Assistant Director, W. F. Yuk.
-"Now, with SAS®, we can obtain deep insights through uncovering the hidden relationship between words and sentences of complaints information, spot emerging trends and public concerns, and produce high-quality complaints intelligence for the departments we serve."
+"Now, with SAS®, we can obtain deep insights through uncovering the hidden relationship between words and sentences of complaints information, spot emerging trends and public concerns, and produce high-quality, visual interactive intelligence about complaints for the departments we serve."

 By decoding the 'messages' through statistical and root-cause analyses of complaints data, the government can better understand the voice of the people, and help government departments improve service delivery, make informed decisions and develop smart strategies.
 This in turn helps boost public satisfaction with the government, and build a quality city.